interpreting mode

 Simultaneous interpreting

-Probably the most popular service, simultaneous interpreting is usually performed in a booth, with the interpreter listening to the original speech in the speaker’s own language through a headset and translating into a microphone that transmits the message to the participants’ receivers in their language.
-Microphones, headsets, and receivers for listening to the translation are technical must-haves to amplify the translation aimed at the listening audience.
+Simultaneous interpreting is probably the best-known service.
+The translation is usually made while sitting in a booth, where the interpreter listens to the original speech in the speaker’s language through a headset, translating at the same time in a microphone that broadcasts the message to the participants in their own language.
+Microphones, headsets, and receivers to listen to the translation make up the technical equipment required to amplify the translation aimed at the audience.

 Consecutive interpreting

-Consecutive interpreting is an easy-to-manage service: the interpreter sits beside the speaker, listens to the speech, and translates each sentence to the audience.
-While no equipment for transmission of the translation is required, this interpreting style provides for breaks that extend, or even double, the duration of the event.
-Consecutive interpreting rates are more affordable because no supporting technology is required.
+Consecutive interpreting is an easy-to-manage service: the interpreter sits by the speaker and listens to the speech, translating each sentence to the audience.
+While no equipment for broadcasting of the translation is required, this type of service provides for pauses that extend or even double the duration of the event.
+Rates for consecutive interpreting are more affordable because no supporting technology is required.
 They also depend on the duration of the event.

 Chuchotage (whispering)

-This service is recommended when an event is attended by small groups of people that are not fluent in the speaker’s language.
-The service is provided in the same way as a consecutive translation.
+This type of service is recommended for very small groups that are not fluent in the speaker’s language.